magento-hackathon/operation-frontend-steward/proposals/02-atomic-templates.md

 In a responsive site, a mobile-first approach quickly breaks the assumption that a table is the appropriate structure to begin with.
 But the item renderer is a blob of tax conditions and pricing output, which changes frequently in core updates (not something you want to maintain).

-**Improvement**
+#### Rewritten with Atomic Templates

-Adopting the following structure would improve extensibility and reduce maintenance
+Adopting the following template structure would improve extensibility and reduce maintenance:

 ```
 /app/design/frontend/base/default/checkout/cart.phtml